Financial Expert Rachel Cruze Gives Singles Specific Advice on Savings and Debt

 the day your life.
 Rachel’s passion is to motivate young adults to make debt avoidance and savings top priority.
 Last week I spoke to Rachel about why it is SO important for singles and young people to consider their financial future and what they can do to maintain a social life while sticking to a budget and savings plan.

-2. Find an Accountability Partner.
+1. Find an Accountability Partner.
 When you’re sharing finances with a significant other, what’s yours is theirs and what’s theirs is yours – whether it’s millions of dollars in the bank or a ton of debt.
-But when you’re single you’re not accountable to anyone but yourself.
+But when you’re single, you’re not accountable to anyone but yourself.
 If you aren’t self-disciplined enough to stay on budget throughout the month and cut down on spending when your bank account is getting low, it’s easy to get into some serious credit card debt.
 In order to stick to a budget and start saving money, Rachel recommends finding an Accountability Partner.
 This could be a parent, a friend, or a sibling.
-This should be someone who will be honest with you and let you know when you’re getting a little out of hand with your spending.
-If you really don’t feel comfortable sharing financial details with anyone, try one of the many mobile apps, like Mint or Expensify, that will keep you updated on your spending throughout the month and send you notifications when you start spending excessively in any one area of your life.
+This should be someone who will be honest with you and let you know when you’re getting out of hand with your spending.
+If you really don’t feel comfortable sharing financial details with anyone, try one of the many mobile apps, like Mint or Expensify, that will keep you updated on your spending throughout the month and send you notifications when you start spending excessively in any one category of your variable expenses.

-4. There’s a difference between being financially responsible and being cheap.
-There’s also a risk in going too cheap on a date or any outing/social event for that matter.
+4. Don’t be cheap.
+There’s also a risk in going too cheap on a date.
+There is a big difference between being financially responsible and being cheap.
 Someone who is financially responsible won’t take a date to a restaurant he can’t afford.
 Someone who is cheap will opt for the expensive restaurant (knowing he can’t afford it) but will find ways to pinch pennies.
 It may be convenient and more affordable to use that Groupon on a first date or accept her offer to go dutch, but if you see a future with your date, choose an affordable restaurant and take the high road by treating her on the date.

 5. When you’re in a relationship, talk about money.
-With respect to finances, Rachel believes opposites attract resulting in the common spender/saver dynamic.
+With respect to finances, Rachel believes opposites attract resulting in the common spender/saver dynamic (one person being a saver, the other being a spender).
 Rachel stresses the importance of talking to your partner about finances, whether you’re married or not.
 Discuss your goals in terms of investing, retirement and staying out of debt.
 Make sure you are on the same page when it comes to the big priorities, but don’t split hairs over all the little details.
 She also adds that just because your partner doesn’t have the same spending and saving habits as you, doesn’t mean you can’t be financial compatible.
 It’s all about talking it out, being upfront and meeting in the middle.

 If you’re still not inspired to start changing your money habits, here are some of Rachel’s favorite money quotes: